apo19001/intro/README.md

 Hi!
 My name is Moses.
 I'm a computer science student attending BYU-I, with an emphasis in functional programming.

-This program just prints "Hello World"
+This program just prints "Hello World".

 This program was a test to understand how VSCODE and github worked.
 I learned how to use plugins.